lfe-support/vim-lfe/README.rst

 LFE Support in Vim

-Currently, we're only working on syntax highlighting -- but patches welcome!
+Currently, only indentation and partial syntax highlighting is provided.

 Install
 -------